Instructor: Professor Jessica Penner

 I have separated the one big document everyone gets at the beginning of the semester into two: the syllabus and the schedule.

 This is the syllabus, which shares a lot of detail about the class.
 Questions about how the class is run, how you will be graded, etc., can be found here.
 The other document is the schedule, which shares assignments and due dates.
 Questions about what we will be doing each week can be found there.

 How This Class Operates

 - What is “active participation”?
-Just as in an in-person class, if you are online at the beginning, middle, and end of class, ask questions, contribute to the discussion in the small or large groups, and show that you’ve read the assigned assignments before class—all those things are active participation.
+If you are at the beginning, middle, and end of class, ask questions, contribute to the class discussions, comment on your peers’ work, and show that you’ve read the assigned assignments before class—these are examples of active participation.

 - Some assignment deadlines are small, some are large.
 All of them count toward your final grade!
 Don’t assume that because you completed only the major assignments, you’ll get a passing, much less a desirable grade.

 - If you are feeling ill and/or get a positive COVID test, do NOT attend class.
 Let me know ASAP, and be sure to check this website, which will have weekly Announcement and Assignment pages.